maoberlehner/markus-oberlehner-net/content/blog/perfectionism-kills-motivation.md

 date = "2017-02-26T11:07:05+02:00"
-title = "Perfectionism Kills Motivation" description = "Every programmer knows that feeling: you're looking at some code you wrote a few weeks or maybe even some months or years ago and you are embarrassed." intro = "The last couple of days I was feeling like running out of steam.
-Following my daily routine of committing at least two enhancements to one or multiple open source projects (mostly my own) felt pretty demanding.
-Yesterday I finally took the time to think about why I'm loosing motivation..." draft = false categories = ["Life"]
+title = "Perfectionism Kills Motivation" description = "Every programmer knows that feeling: you're looking at some code you wrote a few weeks or maybe even some months or years ago and you are embarrassed." intro = "In the last couple of days, I felt like I was running out of steam.
+Following my daily routine of committing at least two enhancements to one or more open source projects (mostly my own) felt very exhausting.
+Yesterday I finally took the time to think about why I'm losing my motivation..." draft = false categories = ["Life"]
 +++

-The last couple of days I was feeling like running out of steam.
-Following my daily routine of committing at least two enhancements to one or multiple open source projects (mostly my own) felt pretty demanding.
-Yesterday I finally took the time to think about why I'm loosing motivation.
-As I found out there are multiple factors why I was feeling less and less motivated to work on my pet projects.
+In the last couple of days, I felt like I was running out of steam.
+Following my daily routine of committing at least two enhancements to one or more open source projects (mostly my own) felt very exhausting.
+Yesterday I finally took the time to think about why I'm losing my motivation.
+I have come to the conclusion that there are several factors why I felt less and less motivated to work on my pet projects.

 ## Discipline > motivation